cordt-sei/sei-env-activity/README.md

 1. **plot_top20_by_environment(data, environment, output_file):** Creates a horizontal bar chart of the top 20 contracts by interactions for each environment (EVM or CosmWasm), sorted in descending order.
 2. **plot_top10_overall(data, output_file):** Creates a bar chart for the top 10 most interacted contracts across all environments.
 3. **plot_interactions_by_environment(data, output_file):** Creates a bar chart showing total interactions by environment (EVM and CosmWasm).
 4. **plot_top20_excluding_top5(data, environment, output_file):** Generates a chart excluding the top 5 most interacted contracts in the specified environment, showing the next top 20.
-My reasoning for this was that the extreme outliers seen on the top end of the EVM environment are indicative of a script/bot, or some other automated action which is not directly relevant to this study and heavily skews the final result. **[to be re-asssessed upon further discovery]**
+The reasoning for this was that the extreme outliers seen on the top end of the EVM environment are indicative of script/bot activity, or some other automated action which is not directly relevant to this study and potentially heavily skews the final result. **[to be re-asssessed upon further discovery]**

 **Generates Visual Charts:**
 - Utilizes the plotting functions to generate visual data representations, saving the charts as PNG files.